Giordano Bruno Foundation

 The Giordano Bruno Foundation (Giordano-Bruno-Stiftung, abbreviated: gbs) is a Germany-based non-profit foundation under public law that promotes evolutionary humanism and the enlightenment.
 It was founded by entrepreneur Herbert Steffen in 2004 and was named after Giordano Bruno.
-Spokesperson is Michael Schmidt-Salomon.
+Cofounder and spokesperson is Michael Schmidt-Salomon.
+He has formed the Executive Board with Ulla Wessels since 2022.
 The foundation has more than 10,000 supporting members and 50 regional and university groups.

 Goals

 The Giordano Bruno Foundation advocates the position of Evolutionary Humanism, as formulated in the Manifesto of Evolutionary Humanism (Manifest des Evolutionären Humanismus), which was published by Michael Schmidt-Salomon in 2005 and sold around 50,000 copies.
 In the manifesto, Schmidt-Salomon pleads for a naturalistic philosophy.
 He starts from a naturalistic concept of the cosmos in which there are no interventions of supernatural creatures (e. g. gods, demons, witches or goblins) in world events by way of miracles.
 The manifesto outlines, that humanity will be able to create more life-friendly, free, and just conditions than can be found today.
 The concept can be traced to the work of Julian Huxley, the first UNESCO Director General and a major contributor to the Universal Declaration of Human Rights.